Cr4sh/openreil/README.md

    * `A_REG` &minus; CPU register (example: `R_EAX:32`, `R_ZF:1`).
    * `A_TEMP` &minus; temporary register (example: `V_01:8`, `V_02:32`).
    * `A_CONST` &minus; constant value (example: `0:1`, `fffffff4:32`).
-   * `A_LOC` &minus; jump location that consists from machine instruction address and IR instruction number (example: `8048360.0, `100000.3`).
+   * `A_LOC` &minus; jump location that consists from machine instruction address and IR instruction number (example: `8048360.0`, `100000.3`).
    * `A_NONE` &minus; argument is not used by instruction.

 Address of each IR instruction consists from two parts: original address of translated machine instruction and IR instruction logical number (inum).
 First IR instruction of each machine instruction always has inum with value 0.

-Group of IR instructions that represent one machine instruction can set value of some temporary register only once, so, `A_TEMP` arguments are single state assignment within the confines of machine instruction.
+Group of IR instructions that represent one machine instruction can set value of some temporary register only once, so, `A_TEMP` arguments are in static single assignment form within the confines of machine instruction.

 ### Optional instruction flags <a id="_3_2"></a>